ansible/awx/docs/inventory/inventory_plugins.md

 Collections are used for inventory imports starting in Ansible 2.9, and each collection has its own versioning independently from Ansible.
 Versions for those collections are set in the requirements file `requirements/collections_requirements.yml`.

-The location of vendored collections is set by the file-only setting `INVENTORY_COLLECTIONS_ROOT`.
+The location of vendored collections is set by the file-only setting `AWX_ANSIBLE_COLLECTIONS_PATHS`.
 For development purposes, this can be changed so that you can test against development versions of those collections.
 Instructions for doing this are in `tools/collections`.

-If, for some reason, you need to change the version of a particular collection used in inventory imports, you can use the `ansible-galaxy` tool to update the collection inside of the `INVENTORY_COLLECTIONS_ROOT`.
+If, for some reason, you need to change the version of a particular collection used in inventory imports, you can use the `ansible-galaxy` tool to update the collection inside of the `AWX_ANSIBLE_COLLECTIONS_PATHS`.
 Note that the logic for building the inventory file is written and tested only for the version pinned in the requirements file.